BNSTSA21-22/SchoolEscape/README.md

 # School Escape!

 ### The zombie apocalypse has begun, but you're stuck at school!
 Escape the leprous lunchlady, jaundiced jock, and nefarious nurse and manage to get home.
+Can you do it?
+Can you survive?
+Find out now!

 ### Backgrounds